spec-first/connexion/docs/cookbook.rst

 Connexion Cookbook
 ==================

-This page provides recipes with Connexion as an ingredient.
+This section offers practical examples and recipes for using Connexion in your projects.

 CORS
 ----